raspberrypilearning/memory/en/step_4.md

 --- hints ---
 --- hint ---
+--- no-print ---
 Here is an easy way to copy the code from one sprite to another.
 Change the broadcast message in each sprite to match the colour of the sprite.
 ![Duplicate the code](images/broadcast-duplicate.gif)
+--- /no-print ---

+--- print-only ---
+You can duplicate whole scripts onto other sprites, by dragging the scripts from the scripts area to the sprite in the sprites panel.
+--- /print-only ---
 --- /hint ---
 --- /hints ---